$600,000 brings community hub home to Houghton

 A ‘community hub’ is about to be built at the Houghton, Inglewood and Hermitage Soldiers Memorial Park thanks to $600,000 in funding secured by the Federal Member for Mayo, Rebekha Sharkie.

-The funding will cover about half the $1.2 million cost of the project, which will be built as a second storey to the new changerooms planned for the oval area.
+The funding will cover about half the $1.2 million cost of Stage 2, which will be built as a second storey to the new changerooms planned for the oval area.

 The funding was announced in the Federal Budget.

 Following the Budget announcement, Federal Finance Minister Mathias Cormann said: "The Australian Government is proud to provide nearly $6 million in funding for local infrastructure projects in Mayo that will support communities and rebuild the local economy.
 Rebekha Sharkie's advocacy has played a key role in securing funding for these projects.
 Rebekha has been a strong advocate for local infrastructure projects that boost the local economy and strengthen community and relationships."

 Rebekha said: "I’m really excited for the Houghton, Inglewood and Hermitage community.
 When these projects are finished, they will finally have modern facilities for local sport but also an accessible and well-designed gathering place for everyone in the local area."

 “I’ve visited the park many times and I have even hosted a community forum in the existing clubrooms and to say the facilities there are rudimentary is an understatement," she said.

 “Like many country communities in Mayo, the park area and facilities were purchased and built using donations and local volunteer labour back in the 1950s with piecemeal renovations in the ensuing decades.

 “Not long after I was first elected in 2016 the park committee shared with me their multi-stage vision for building change rooms and a new community centre and I have committed to advocating on their behalf with the Federal Government.